billythehippo/x18-gainer-plugin/README.md

 1. This plugin now controls only analog gains (USB trims coming soon).
 2. This plugin now controls only one mixer per network.

-The plugin has been tested as VST3 on Debian GNU/Linux 13 with Ardour and Reaper.
+The plugin has been tested as VST3 and LV2 on Debian GNU/Linux 13 with Ardour and Reaper and on MacOS on Reaper

 TODO:
 1. Add 48V switches